 Julie is the author of the picture books Snappsy the Alligator (Did Not Ask to Be in This Book) and Snappsy the Alligator and His Best Friend Forever (Probably) illustrated by Tim Miller, (Viking Children’s), and Two Dogs in a Trench Coat Go to School (Scholastic).
 More books are coming!

-Julie lives with her husband and their four children in Maine, where she maintains the Little Free Library in front of their house.
-They also have a little dog named Cosmo and a big dog named Marlo.
+Julie lives with her family in Maine, where she maintains the Little Free Library in front of their house.

 If you’re from a media-type institution and are looking for Julie’s media kit, you can find it here.